 Employment-based Benefits and Health Insurance

-"The Consolidated Omnibus Budget Reconciliation Act (COBRA) gives workers and their families who lose their health benefits the right to choose to continue group health benefits provided by their group health plan for limited periods of time under certain circumstances such as voluntary or involuntary job loss, reduction in the hours worked, transition between jobs, death, divorce, and other life events." - U.S. Dept. of Labor.
-Click on the link above to visit the U.S. Department of Labor's website.
+This resource from the U.S. Department of Labor talks about the Consolidated Omnibus Budget Reconciliation Act (COBRA).
+This law gives workers and their families who lose their health benefits the right to choose to continue group health benefits under certain circumstances.
+These circumstances can include: voluntary or involuntary job loss, transition between jobs, death, divorce, and other life events.

 How it works: